bloomapi/node-freerdp/README.md

 ### Example Usage

-For the time being, this is the only documentation available.
+For the time being, this is the only API documentation available.

     var freerdp = require('freerdp');